-- 2. Once set the belt gauges can not be disturbed or moved, doing so will invalidate the tension settings and necessitate a 24 hour relaxation period before the running belt can be re-tensioned. - 3.
-Remove the end caps from the rear of treadmill to expose the take up roller mounting bolts.
-Remove the treadmill's motor cover. - 4.
+- 1. Remove the end caps from the rear of treadmill to expose the take up roller mounting bolts.
+Remove the treadmill's motor cover. - 2.
+Remove the deck trim from both sides. - 3.
 Loosen, but do not remove the take up roller mounting bolts.
-The bolts are being loosened to remove tension from the running belt.
+The bolts are being loosened to remove tension from the running belt. - 4.

-Take Up Roller Mounting Bolt 5.
 Slowly rotate the drive motor flywheel while pressing the drive belt off of the drive roller pulley.
-Continue until the drive belt "walks" completely off of the drive roller pulley.